The Team

 Daniel English

-Dan received his Bachelor of Physiotherapy from Charles Sturt University in 2007 (Deans Award 2003 and 2006).
+Dan consults at Headfirst Physio one day per week and is Lecturer and Course Advisor for Bachelor of Physiotherapy at La Trobe University Bendigo.
+He received his Bachelor of Physiotherapy from Charles Sturt University in 2007 (Deans Award 2003 and 2006).
 After completing general rotations at Bendigo Health, Dan commenced working in private practice in 2009, consulting predominantly head and neck presentations (pain, vertigo, temporomandibular disorders).

-Dan began concurrent teaching Human Anatomy and Physiotherapy at La Trobe University in 2011.
-Dan has publications in the fields of anatomy and rehabilitation/physiotherapy.
-Currently he is a PhD candidate with a research focus on proprioception and has developed interventions aimed at reducing pain and disability for people with neck pain (clinical trial).
+Dan also began teaching Human Anatomy and Physiotherapy at La Trobe University in 2011.
+Dan has publications in the fields of anatomy and physiotherapy.
+Currently he is a PhD candidate and has a research focus on assessment and treatment of neck pain.

 Dan’s clinical interests are: